Home > Design > Muzzle Devices

 The SureFire SF3P and AAC BlackOut are among the best flash hiders for night vision compatibility, as they effectively minimize visible flash that could bloom NVGs.
 A good flash hider helps preserve your night vision and conceal your position in low-light environments.

-Yes.
-To meet the federal minimum rifle barrel length of 16 inches, a 14.5” barrel requires a muzzle device that’s permanently attached (pinned and welded).
+Yes — to meet the federal minimum rifle barrel length of 16 inches, a 14.5” barrel requires a muzzle device that’s permanently attached (pinned and welded).
 Choose a muzzle device that adds enough length (at least 1.5″) and ensure it’s compliant with local laws.

 Refer to our NFA and Prison article for more.